jethrokuan/z/man/man1/z.md

     Exclude all directories matching the regex from being added to the z-store in the future.
 This does not modify the existing store.

-    For example `set -P Z_EXCLUDE "^/mnt/workVPN"` will block all paths starting with `/mnt/workVPN`. `set -P Z_EXCLUDE "^/mnt/workVPN\$"` would exclude exactly that directory, but not any of `/mnt/workVPN`'s subdirectories.
+    For example `set -p Z_EXCLUDE "^/mnt/workVPN"` will block all paths starting with `/mnt/workVPN`. `set -P Z_EXCLUDE "^/mnt/workVPN\$"` would exclude exactly that directory, but not any of `/mnt/workVPN`'s subdirectories.